Here is how to stain wood darker with this old antique desk as a great example! And you don’t even have to sand down to bare wood!

 I used one can of spray polyurethane on this desk.

-- How to Repair Chipped Veneer before Staining
+- How To Repair (And Stain) Chipped Veneer Furniture

-- How to Remove Paint from a Dresser
+- How to Remove Paint from Wood Furniture

 Follow us on YouTube to get more tips for painting furniture.